ncphillips/truecoders.io/_faqs/courses-scholarship.markdown

 ---
-title: What is included with the scholarship?
+title: Courses Scholarship
 date: 2017-09-22 16:43:00 -05:00
 categories:
 - courses
 position: 15
+display_title: What is included with the scholarship?
 ---

 Here's what is included with a TrueCoders scholarship: